This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 1 cup toasted walnuts divided
+- 1 cup Toasted walnuts divided

-- 1 tablespoon minced garlic 4 cloves
+- 1 tablespoon Minced garlic 4 cloves

-- ยฝ cup fresh grated parmesan cheese
+- ½ cup Fresh grated parmesan cheese

-- 1 cup packed fresh basil about 3 ounces, stems removed
+- 1 cup Packed fresh basil about 3 ounces, stems removed

-- 1/2 cups packed fresh Italian flat leaf parsley
+- 1/2 cups Packed fresh Italian flat leaf parsley

-- 1/2 cup olive oil
+- 1/2 cup Olive oil

-- Kosher salt and fresh cracked black pepper taste
+- Kosher salt and fresh cracked black pepper to taste

 Instructions